via Imago

 Image Credits: IMAGN

-Is Jonathan Kuminga a player of the past for the Golden State Warriors now?
-Since his return from a 31-game absence, Kuminga was made to average just 25 minutes, or more, in just 3 games— a pattern to note over the last 14 games.
+Has Jonathan Kuminga become a player of the past for the Golden State Warriors?
+Since his return from a 31-game absence (owing to ankle injury), Kuminga was made to average just around 18 minutes in the last three games he played—a pattern to note over the last 14 games.
 He has scarcely been used in Golden State’s closing lineups.
-The 22-year-old’s minutes went even further down in the Warriors’ recent Play-In and first Playoff matchup.
 Given the availability of Jimmy Butler, it is obvious why Kuminga might be getting underutilized.
 In light of this, the best course of action for the Warriors would be to simply part ways with the player.
-Unfortunately, with new information coming to light, it is apparent that the team can’t do it.
+Unfortunately, with new information coming to light, it is apparent that the team can’t do it so easily.

 To simplify this, imagine if the Warriors sign-and-trade Kuminga at the $30 million price point.
 If his next team takes in $30 million of new money, for Golden State’s purposes, it would be just sending out $15 million, aka half of Kuminga’s new salary.
 This would affect the acquisition process for the Warriors, since they cannot acquire another $30 million player as part of this theoretical sign-and-trade, due to the insufficient cap space.
 Therefore, what would be the point of trading Kuminga if the Warriors cannot get a player of a better caliber, or one that could fill a role requirement in exchange?